sunojshajahan/sunojshajahan.github.io/people.md

     <div>
         <strong>Sunoj Shajahan </strong><br>
         Assistant Professor  <br>
         Sunoj was born and raised in Tamil Nadu, India.
-His interest for FOSS started during his PhD where he developed four software tools for processing field images using FOSS, ImageJ.
-Druing his period as a postdoctoral associate at Cornell University, he worked on remote sensing and data analysis for crop yield prediction.
-Sunoj joined UIUC in Fall 2023, and started the Digital Precision Agriculture Lab, which focuses on using precision technologies and developing data-driven practical and geospatial solutions for agriculture. <br>
+His research interests are in precision agriculture, remote sensing, and geospatial data analysis.
+During his PhD, he developed a few open-source tools using ImageJ to process and analyze field imagery, which also was the starting point in FOSS (Free and Open Source Software).
+As a postdoctoral associate at Cornell University, he worked on integrating remote sensing and data analysis to predict crop yield at scale.
+In Fall 2023, he joined University of Illinois Urbana-Champaign, where he started the Digital Precision Agriculture Lab.
+His lab focuses on advancing precision technologies and building data-driven, geospatial solutions that support practical decision-making in agriculture. <br>
         <a href="mailto:sunoj@illinois.edu">sunoj@illinois.edu</a> | <a href="https://www.linkedin.com/in/sunoj-shajahan-ph-d-23606190/" style="margin-left: 10px;"><i class="fab fa-linkedin"></i></a> | <a href="https://scholar.google.com/citations?user=PSu2s7YAAAAJ&hl=en" style="margin-left: 10px;"><i class="fa-brands fa-google-scholar"></i></a>
     </div>
 </div>